Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Results

-Conversely, the false LR pairs, which were included in the database but corresponded only to coincidentally highly active genes, were minimally affected.
-This outcome was anticipated, as no direct entanglement (mechanistic link) was set for these scenarios.
-For instance, the communication probability for $g_9 \to g_4$ showed only a marginal change, shifting from 0.0726 in the non-interacting state to 0.0638 in the interacting state, resulting in a ratio of 0.88 (nearly 1).
-This demonstrates that the inference method successfully distinguished true mechanistic links from simple co-activation based purely on gene expression \cite{singlecellcomparison}.
-Crucially, while the method still assigned a confident probability link (and p-val=0) even when no mechanistic interaction was present, this high confidence can be misleading\cite{benjamini1995controlling}.
-It is critical to note that the absolute probability value alone suggests a link exists when not compared; thus, the relative change in probability between the two conditions—not the absolute p-value—proved to be the key metric for reliably validating the synthetic mechanistic links\cite{storey2002direct}.
+Conversely, the false LR pairs, which were included in the custom database to represent coincidentally co-expressed but non-mechanistic genes, showed minimal changes in inferred communication probability.
+This outcome aligns with expectations, as no direct entanglement (mechanistic link) was set for these pairs.
+For instance, the communication probability for $g_9 \to g_4$ showed only a marginal change, shifting from 0.077 (Mo) to 0.076 (Co), corresponding to a ratio of 0.98 (approximately unchanged).
+This result confirms that the inference method effectively distinguished true mechanistic links from spurious co-activation driven by expression magnitude.
+Crucially, while the method still assigned high-confidence probabilities (all $p_{cc}<0.001$) even in the absence of mechanistic coupling, such absolute measures can be misleading.
+The relative change in communication probability between the interacting and no-interacting states, not the absolute probability or p-value, emerged as the more reliable indicator for reliably validating the synthetic mechanistic links \cite{storey2002direct}.
+This interpretation is further reinforced by the register architecture: since CT1 cells carry zero expression of $g_5$--$g_9$ and CT2 cells carry zero expression of $g_0$--$g_4$ by design, the probability shift observed in the Co condition cannot originate from coincidental co-expression, it is a direct readout of the inter-register entanglement topology.